 Newly available fungal genomic resources are being used for bioinformatic and post-genomic experimental work, in order to investigate the genetic basis of traits of interest such as genes controlling sexual developmental processes.
 In addition the USA Joint Genomes Institute has provide funding to allow the genome sequencing of the lichen-forming fungus Xanthoria parietina being co-ordinated from Nottingham (in collaboration with Professors David Archer and Peter Crittenden).

 Acknowledgements Work is supported by project grants from the Biotechnology and Biological Sciences Research Council (UK), the Natural Environment Research Council (UK), the Wellcome Trust, and the European Union.

-Research Collaborators Dr Peter Crittenden, Dr Matt Dickinson, Prof. David Archer, Dr Simon Avery.
+Research Collaborators Prof. Peter Crittenden, Prof. David Archer, Prof. Simon Avery, Prof. Matt Dickinson.